-Are you feeling aimless, broken, fearful, or untethered in life?
+Are you feeling aimless, broken, fearful or untethered in life?
 Do you feel a lack of a deep connection with your inner self?
 Are you just going through the motions of each day?

 Pay attention to these feelings.
-They can be an indication that it’s time to heal and reconnect with your Muladhara, or root chakra.
+They can be an indication that it’s time to heal and reconnect with your Muladhara (or root chakra).

 What is the Root Chakra?

-One of the primary seven chakras in Hindu tantrism, it is one of three chakras of matter which start at the base of the spine, or kundalini.
+One of the primary seven chakras in Hindu tantrism, it is one of three chakras of matter which start at the base of the spine (or kundalini).
 Within your physical body, it includes your pelvic floor and the first three vertebrae.

-There’s an easy way to understand the role of your root chakra and how the chakras balance within you.
+It’s crucial to understand the role of your root chakra and how the chakras balance within you.
 Imagine being the builder of the beautiful earthly temple that is your body.
 Before doing anything else, you’d first create a foundation.
 You’d put it in firm and nutritious soil.

 Your root chakra is the foundation that provides balance and stability for the entire temple of your being.
 A strong root chakra infuses you with boundless vitality because you are always working from a stable and reliable base.